There’s a shift happening. Human Resources is reinventing itself. The most progressive companies have replaced HR with new People Teams.

 It’s an exciting time to be in this space.
 I’m seeing major innovations every month and I’m inspired by how different companies are approaching this change.
 Over the next few months, our People team will be writing more blog posts about how we structured our team internally and also how we’re approaching our programs and initiatives.

-The New People Teams will also be a major theme of this year’s Greenhouse Open, our annual conference & networking event taking place next month in San Francisco.
+The New People Teams will also be a major theme of the 2016 Greenhouse Open, our annual conference & networking event taking place next month in San Francisco.
 Several New People Teams leaders like Neil Frye, Global Head of Operations & Technology (People) at Dropbox, and Joris Luijke, VP of People at Grovo, will be speaking about how they have developed their dynamic People Teams.